eBork1/Projects-Exercises/docs/projects/PHP-1.md

 #### Stretch Goals

+- Create a flow diagram for the backend architecure to be used in an MVP
 - Create API credentials to only let users with the API key access the data

 #### If you finish early...